thycotic/dsv-docs/product/overview/architecture.md

 * on the customer premises: locally installed, OS-specific Command Line Interface executables on workstations used to operate DevOps Secrets Vault

-* in the cloud: a secrets vault created as a tenant per DSV as a multi-tenancy SaaS delivered by an AWS instance
+* in the cloud: a Secrets vault created as a tenant per DSV as a multi-tenancy SaaS delivered by an AWS instance

 DSV supports the Thycotic One, AWS, and Azure cloud authentication providers.